 VTV Students Excel at State Competition

-For the last seven years now, Broadcast TV students at Viera High have brought home some of the biggest and most coveted awards at the Florida Scholastic Press Association (FSPA) convention, the leading journalism competition in the state.
+For the last 12 years now, Broadcast TV students at Viera High have brought home some of the biggest and most coveted awards at the Florida Scholastic Press Association (FSPA) convention, the leading journalism competition in the state.
 The awards include top spots in Video Photojournalism, Cinema Editing, Commercial Production, and Newswriting and Editing.